LKField/mdef/docs/term1/landing.md

 ## Getting Acquainted with Poblenou

-On our second day of class, we went on a morning tour of some of the places around Poblenou, the neighborhood where IAAC is located, to meet some of the local makers and organizers who may become our best resource on colleborations in our upcoming interventions.
+On our second day of class, we went on a morning tour of some of the places around Poblenou, the neighborhood where IAAC is located, to meet some of the local makers and organizers who may become our best resource on collaborations in our upcoming interventions.

 ![Map](../images/term1/landing/Map.png){ align=left }